AlexSmith11/mayden-test/README.md

 - To Create a new user, first use the register request in the supplied postman doc.
 - Use the returned token as the bearer token for logging out and accessing the users data (insert it as the auth token in postman).

+### Testing:

+To run the test suite, use `./vendor/bin/sail php ./vendor/bin/phpunit`.

+A major problem I had with this project was that I lost time at the start due to trying to get Sanctum to work with PHPUnit.
+This meant I got massively ahead of myself in terms of TDD due to having to putting this on the backburner, as I was worried due to my limited time I would not write any actual code.
+My test coverage is certainly not 100% due to my fight with the authentication system.

+Ultimately I believe this problem came from implementing authentication after many of the more basic user stories, albeit I was forced to due to time constraints.

+I am however glad that I managed to figure out how to test Laravel Sanctum from scratch.
+Regardless of how this goes I'm really happy that I managed to expand my testing knowledge!
+It's something that I'm still getting used to and am more than ever looking to increase my test coverage on the projects I work on.

 ### Improvements/Next:

 A few corners were cut in this project - I could only spend an hour a night on it, so things typically expected to be